All Episodes

 They went after the police, confronted the police.

-Uh the police, of course, are now under investigation, because that's the way it works here.
+The police, of course, are now under investigation, because that's the way it works here.

-Uh police chief Bratton, who uh made a fine name for himself in New York and has uh fall as uh it's a it's a bratfall out here in uh in LA, has uh now apologized, has started three investigations, because of course the police made a fatal error.
+Police Chief Bratton, who made a fine name for himself in New York and has fallen as it's a bratfall out here in L.A., has now apologized, has started three investigations because, of course, the police made a fatal error, a fatal error trying to confront the violence of these activists.

-Uh the fatal error was they included the press in their clubbing.
+The fatal error was they included the press in their clubbing.

-But in any event, because they hit the press, oh my, it's hit the fan here in LA today.
+But in any event, because they hit the press, oh my, it's hit the fan here in L.A. today.

-I mean, they had a permit to rally in a certain place, they wanted to confront the police, so they went and started rallying in another place, knowing the police would say, hey, you can't you gotta move over to where you have the permit.
+They wanted to confront the police, so they went and started rallying in another place, knowing the police would say, hey, you've got to move over to where you have the permit.

-Including the part of when the police and their bullhorns and so forth, uh ordered the crowd to disperse, said look, go over and demonstrate where you have the permits over there.
+So it was all set up to happen, including the part of when the police and their bullhorns and so forth ordered the crowd to disperse, said, look, go over and demonstrate where you have the permits over there.

 That's why we put it over there.

-Um and uh they did it in English.
+And they did it in English.

 Another fatal error.

-So some of the problems in LA are coming your way.
+So some of the problems in L.A. are coming your way.

 If they aren't in your community already, they're coming your way.

-Hold their feet to the fire was what we called it, over 500 listeners advocating for border security, advocating in favor of our jailed border patrol agents, let's get them freed and jail the illegal alien drug smuggler instead.
+Hold their feet to the fire was what we called it, over 500 listeners advocating for border security, advocating in favor of our jailed border patrol agents.

-We were out there advocating for our point of view of a security for this nation, border security.
+We were out there advocating for our point of view of security for this nation, border security.

-Uh you've work in this nation when you're legally in this nation and not otherwise.
+You work in this nation when you're legally in this nation and not otherwise.

-In the midst of all that, something rather different was expressed by some uh African Americans who were there.
+In the midst of all that, something rather different was expressed by some African Americans who were there.

-You've heard the president and everybody on down the line who's in favor of open borders and amnesty for everybody who can break into our country.
+You have heard the president and everybody on down the line who's in favor of open borders and amnesty for everybody who can break into our country.

 You've heard him say, look, these illegals are not a problem.